1 the quality of being honest and having strong moral principles; moral uprightness: he is trustworthy and known to be a man of integrity.

 The author of lies, who hates integrity and will lie to, cheat and seduce as many as possible away from it.
 That’s who.

-(Joshua 24:15) And if it seem evil unto you to serve Jehovah, choose you this day whom ye will serve; whether the gods which your fathers served that were beyond the River, or the gods of the Amorites, in whose land ye dwell: but as for me and my house, we will serve Jehovah.
+(Joshua 24:15) And if it seem evil unto you to serve Jehovah, choose you this day whom ye will serve; whether the gods which your fathers served that were beyond the River, or the gods of the Amorites, in whose land ye dwell: but as for me and my house, we will serve the Lord.